CodePushGo/website/src/content/blog/en/staging-ota-updates-best-practices.md

 npx @capgo/cli init
 ```

-CodePushGo works with both **[Capacitor](https://capacitorjs.com/) 6 and 7**, ensuring it fits into various development workflows.
+CodePushGo works with both **[React Native](https://capacitorjs.com/) 6 and 7**, ensuring it fits into various development workflows.
 For staging environments, follow these steps:

 -   **Set up separate update channels** for staging and production to keep environments distinct.
 -   **Enable detailed error tracking** to catch issues early.